AriFordsham/GHCWiki/building/using.md

 installation, and contain hard-wired paths to the installed libraries, rather than the libraries in the build tree.

+For darcs version, use `ghc/stage1-inplace/ghc` etc.
+Utils like `ghc-pkg` can be found under `utils/ghc-pkg/install-inplace/bin/ghc-pkg` etc.

 ## Fast Making